 - Slow or unresponsive clients during review periods

-- An over booked development team
+- An overbooked development team

 Whatever the reason, these forever projects can be festering wounds for any Web developer or Web team.
 Popping up when least expected, sprints of development followed by long gaps that require re-acquaintance with the application again and again, and of course a budget and planning nightmare for both the client and developers.

 I wish I had a single formula for how to avoid these circumstances, though I don’t.
-I do know there are things that can be done on both the Web team’s and the client’s side to help ensure these kind of projects are kept at a minimum, some of these are:
+I do know there are things that can be done on both the Web team’s and the client’s side to help ensure this kind of projects are kept at a minimum, some of these are:

-- A thorough evaluation / discovery phase before starting any project
+- A thorough evaluation/discovery phase before starting any project

-- A well defined project scope
+- A well-defined project scope

 - An agreement that includes schedules and an explanation for how missed milestones will be dealt with

 - A clear designation of responsibilities including those of the client (see my blog post on client responsibilities for web projects)